 Problems Caused By Clover Mites

 Though these creatures do not bite humans and have not been known to spread disease or cause any kind of health issues, they can cause problems and can be an indication of larger issues that a home may have.
 When a clover mite is squished, they will leave a red stain on whatever surface they happen to be on.
 When clover mites invade, everything including clothing, couches, chairs, drapes, window sills, and more are all at risk of being stained by their red pigmentation.
-Here are a few reasons why clover mites can be a tricky pest to deal with:

 - Clover mites are tiny.
 This means they only need a tiny gap or crack to squeeze in through, and it can be hard to completely seal up a home against these critters.